 Street art was once dismissed as vandalism.
-Today, it influences everything from high fashion to interior design to fine art collecting.
-The raw energy of the street has become one of the most powerful forces in contemporary visual culture.
+Today it influences fashion, interior design, and a serious chunk of the contemporary art market.
+The raw energy of the street has become one of the strongest forces in contemporary visual culture, and the auction prices stopped being a joke a long time ago.

 Many of today's most sought-after contemporary artists started with spray paint on concrete.
-The transition from street to studio doesn't diminish the work: it channels that same energy into forms that can be collected, preserved, and lived with.
+The transition from street to studio doesn't water down the work.
+It channels the same energy into pieces that can be collected, preserved, and lived with, instead of being painted over by a city crew at 3 a.m.

-What makes street art so compelling is its rawness.
+What makes street art compelling is its rawness.
 Drips, imperfections, layered textures.
-These qualities that come from painting fast and in public have become a deliberate aesthetic choice.
-Collectors are drawn to work that feels unpolished and honest.
+Qualities that come from painting fast and in public have become a deliberate aesthetic choice.
+Collectors are drawn to work that feels unpolished and honest, the visual opposite of corporate decor.

-A street art-influenced piece brings edge to any space.
-Industrial lofts and modern apartments pair naturally with street art, but the contrast of a raw, energetic piece in a more traditional setting can be even more striking.
+A street art-influenced piece brings edge into any space.
+Industrial lofts and modern apartments pair naturally with it, but the contrast of a raw, energetic piece in a more traditional setting can be even more striking.
+Think of it as the piece that wakes the rest of the room up.

-Contemporary street art encompasses stencil work, wheat-pasting, mixed media, and techniques borrowed from every art form imaginable.
-Artists who grew up in street culture are now creating richly layered studio work that carries the DNA of the street while pushing into new territory.
+Contemporary street art is bigger than spray cans.
+Stencil work, wheat-pasting, mixed media, and techniques borrowed from every art form imaginable now sit under the same umbrella.
+Artists who grew up in street culture are making richly layered studio work that carries the DNA of the street while pushing somewhere new.

 The scale of this shift is measurable.
 Global turnover for urban and street art grew by more than 40% between 2018 and 2023.
 Banksy's Love is in the Bin sold for $25.4 million at Sotheby's in 2021, while KAWS's THE KAWS ALBUM reached $14.8 million at Sotheby's Hong Kong, nearly 15 times its high estimate.

 The market for street art-influenced work has exploded.
-Early collectors of artists like Banksy, KAWS, and Shepard Fairey have seen enormous returns.
-But beyond investment, collecting street art is about connecting with an art form that reflects the energy and chaos of urban life.
+Early collectors of artists like Banksy, KAWS, and Shepard Fairey have seen extraordinary returns.
+But beyond the investment angle, collecting street art is about connecting with an art form that reflects the energy and chaos of urban life.

-The numbers tell the story.
+The numbers are stark.
 In 2024 alone, Banksy prints generated $7.4 million across 197 lots sold, with a 78.2% sell-through rate, according to auction data tracked by Banksy Explained.
-His originals brought in an additional $10.6 million.
-For collectors who recognized street art's potential early, the returns have been extraordinary.
+His originals brought in another $10.6 million on top of that.
+For collectors who recognized street art's potential early, the returns have been hard to beat in any other corner of the market.

 Fordee is a Los Angeles-born, Barcelona-based painter and mixed media artist.
 His work spans pop art, contemporary, abstract, and street art using acrylic, resin, gold foil, alcohol ink, spray paint, and mixed media on canvas, wood, and furniture.
 Every piece in the collection is a one-of-a-kind original, shipped worldwide from his Barcelona studio.